sap-tutorials/Tutorials/tutorials/hana-cloud-trial-qgis-2/hana-cloud-trial-qgis-2.md

 ---
-title: Visualize a Spatial Dataset on an SAP HANA database in SAP HANA Cloud
+title: Visualize a Spatial Dataset on SAP HANA Database in SAP HANA Cloud
 description: Learn how to upload and visualize spatial data on a base map with QGIS and SAP HANA database in SAP HANA Cloud.
 auto_validation: true
 time: 10
-tags: [ tutorial>beginner, products>sap-hana-cloud, software-product-function>sap-hana-spatial]
+tags: [ tutorial>beginner, products>sap-hana-cloud, software-product-function>sap-hana-cloud\,-sap-hana-database, software-product-function>sap-hana-spatial]
 primary_tag: products>sap-hana-cloud
 ---